peter-jim/Clock-SoulBind-Points/README.md

 - Local storage uses LevelDB, data is stored in `.clockdb` directory
 - Keep private keys secure, do not commit them to the repository
 - Events are synchronized through Nostr relays
-- Each event requires a valid private key for signing
+- Each event includes a clock value for causal relationship tracking

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT